nginxinc/nginx-gateway-fabric/docs/developer/testing.md

 1. Follow the instructions to [deploy on kind](/docs/developer/quickstart.md#deploy-on-kind).
 2. Test your changes.
 Make sure to check the following:
    - Logs of the `nginx-gateway` container.
 Look out for unexpected error logs or panics.
+     ```shell
+     kubectl logs -n nginx-gateway -l app=nginx-gateway
+     ```
    - Logs of the `nginx` container.
 Look for unexpected error logs and verify the access logs are correct.
+     ```shell
+     kubectl logs -n nginx-gateway -l app=nginx
+     ```
    - The generated nginx config.
 Make sure it's correct.
+     ```shell
+     kubectl exec -it -n nginx-gateway <nginx gateway pod> -c nginx -- nginx -T
+     ```
+   - The statuses of the Gateway API Resources.
+Make sure they look correct.
+     ```shell
+     kubectl describe <resource> <resource name>
+     ```
    - NGINX proxies traffic successfully (when applicable).
    - [Examples](/examples) work correctly.
 This will ensure that your changes have not introduced any regressions.
-    - The statuses of the Gateway API Resources.
-Make sure they look correct.

 > **Note**
+>
 > Don't limit yourself to happy path testing.
 Make an effort to cover various scenarios, including edge cases and potential error conditions.
 By testing a wide range of scenarios, you can uncover hidden issues and ensure the robustness of your changes.

 Performing manual testing helps guarantee the stability, reliability, and effectiveness of your changes before